osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

             - Air blast does some additional damage outside the crater
             - Reduced cost to $2,000 for 2
             - This brings the weapon a little more in line with the real thing
+        - Shockwave:
+            - Removed reliance on WeaponAimedOver, now spreads at 22.5 degree angles
+            - Added a few more sparks after the main shockwave begins for visual effect
+        - Added Blink Device, an instant teleporter.
         - Added clouds to Apoc/Dday/Strangelove for visual effect
         - Added some lightning bolts in the clouds in Strangelove
         - Added another projectile to Apoc/Dday/Strangelove waves